petermr/openVirus/textIndexing/solr/instructions.md

 3. Click the Query link in the sidebar
 4. Enter `abstractText:coronavirus` in the **q** box on the query screen
 5. The server displays  JSON summarising the search results

+Congratulations!
+You now have a fully-functioning Solr server with full search capability.